mponce0/covid19.analytics/README.md

 --------	 | -----------
-`tots.per.location`  |  compute totals per region and plot time series for that specific region/country `growth.rate`  |  compute changes and growth rates per region and plot time series for that specific region/country
+`tots.per.location`  |  compute totals per region and plot time series for that specific region/country `growth.rate`  |  compute changes and growth rates per region and plot time series for that specific region/country `totals.plt`   |  plots in a static and interactive plot total number of cases per day
 -----